 By Jason Kelpenger @jasonk27

 Ross has done work for weddings and landscapes in Montana, but his main focus has been with portraits.
-Traveling to Houston and Columbus, Ross captures the male form in models Rilley Jacob and Anthony.
+Traveling to Houston and Columbus, Ross captures the male form in model Rilley Jacob.

 He is excited to use his skills and gear to mimic natural light and to capture the natural beauty of his subjects in portrait form.
 In Ross’ own words he brings the background to the creation of this amazing work of male art.